flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/process.md

 ---

-Of course our final user-base test highlighted more areas of improvement, both through tester comments and developer observations.
+Of course, our final user-base test highlighted more areas of improvement, both through tester comments and developer observations.
 In the last weeks before the showtime event, our development team has been pushing hard to implement this new feedback, leading to plenty of quality of life improvements being added to the experience, as well as new features like an ingame avatar selection and real time marking of textures.